 The Israel Space Agency (Sokhnut heKhalal haYisraelit) was founded in 1983, with the intent that it replace Israel's previous space agency, the National Committee for Space Research.
 As of mid-2022, Israel is the smallest country to have a space agency, let alone an agency with indigenous launch capability.
 Israel launched its first satellite in 1988.
 The ISA is an enthusiastic collaborator and has signed cooperation agreements with fellow space agencies including NASA, CNES, the Canadian CSA, ISRO, ASI, Roscosmos, and more.

 The Kenya Space Agency was founded in 2017, replacing the National Space Secretariat as the country's leading space agency.
-OPerating under the core values of excellence, professionalism, integrity, and commitment, the KSA is tasked with leveraging space research and technology (especially satellites) to improve six main areas: Agriculture, Disaster Management, Security, Communication, Urban Planning, and Resource Management.
+Operating under the core values of excellence, professionalism, integrity, and commitment, the KSA is tasked with leveraging space research and technology (especially satellites) to improve six main areas: Agriculture, Disaster Management, Security, Communication, Urban Planning, and Resource Management.

-South Korea's Korean Aerospace Research Institute (KARI) was founded in 1989 and is focused upon improving the lives of the nation's people via exploration, technological advancement, and the sharing of discoveries and information in the fields of space science and technology.
+South Korea's Korean Aerospace Research Institute (KARI) was founded in 1989 and is focused on improving the lives of the nation's people via exploration, technological advancement, and the sharing of discoveries and information in the fields of space science and technology.
 In addition to the deployment of several weather and communications satellites, KARI is currently planning the Korea Pathfinder Lunar Rover (KPLO), as well as a specialized GPS-style navigational system.

 This secretive country's space agency, the National Aerospace Development Administration (NADA), has attempted at least six satellite launches and succeeded at least twice.
 Several additional programs have been announced, including missions to launch lunar probes, explore Mars, participate in manned spaceflights, and develop a space shuttle-like reusable launch vehicle.